tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

         --affinity <NAME|ID>             A Formation that this Formation has an affinity for [aliases: affinities] --color <COLOR>                  Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
-        --connection <NAME|ID>           A Formations that this Formation is connected to [aliases: connections] --deploy                         Send this formation to Seaplane immediately (requires a Formation configuration) (implies --launch, if that is not the desired state use --no-launch)
+        --connection <NAME|ID>           A Formations that this Formation is connected to [aliases: connections] --deploy                         Send this formation to Seaplane immediately (requires a Formation configuration) but DO NOT set to active.
+To also set the configuration to active add or use --launch instead
         --exclude-provider <PROVIDER>    A provider that this Formation's Flights are *NOT* permitted to run on.
 This will override any matching value given by via --provider [aliases: exclude-providers] [possible values: aws, azure, digitalocean, equinix, gcp, all]
         --exclude-region <REGION>        A region in which this Formation's Flights are *NOT* allowed to run in (See REGION SPEC below) [aliases: exclude-regions] [possible values: xa, asia, xc, prc, peoplesrepublicofchina, xe, europe, eu, xf, africa, xn, northamerica, namerica, xo, oceania, xq, antarctica, xs, samerica, southamerica, xu, uk, unitedkingdom, all]
         --flight <SPEC>                  A Flight to add to this formation in the form of ID|NAME|@path|@- (See FLIGHT SPEC below) [aliases: flights]